 How it works?

 A short guide explaining the whole code.store in a single page.
-Don't say thanks! 👊
+Don't say thanks! π

 Last updated

 A short guide explaining the whole code.store in a single page.
-Don't say thanks! 👊
+Don't say thanks! π

 Last updated

-For each service-instance in a project, you can define a rate-plan so that you can bill your clients monthly per service usage (price per call) or as a subscription.
+For each in a , you can define a rate-plan so that you can bill your clients monthly per service usage (price per call) or as a subscription.
 The core idea is to bundle together costs of building the service, its maintenance, support, and hosting in a single simple fee that your client pays.
-Up to today, you can sell and bill services to your clients only, but we'll be launching a public marketplace as soon as we have enough on-board service makers.
+Up to today, you can sell and bill services to your clients only, but we'll be launching a public marketplace as soon as we have enough on-board service .